Muthu-Jeyanthi/c3n_lab_temp/index.md

 <div style="text-align: center; justify-content: center;">

-<h3>Cognitive and Clinical Computational Neuroscience (C³N) Lab </h3>
+<h3>Dr. Stefanie Liebe - Cognitive, clinical and computational neuroscience research</h3>
 </div>
-<p>We are interested in cognitive neuroscience research related to vision and memory, while maintaining a close relationship to clinical applications with the potential to provide transferrable insights for understanding neurological disorders with a specific focus on epilepsy.
-To this end, we use novel machine-learning methods, and in particular artificial neural networks, to analyse and interpret measurements of neural activity and behaviour. </p>
+<p>I am interested in neuroscience research related to vision and memory, while maintaining a close relationship to clinical applications with the potential to provide transferrable insights for understanding neurological disorders with a specific focus on epilepsy.
+To this end, we use machine-learning methods, and in particular artificial neural networks, to analyse and interpret measurements of neural activity and behaviour.  </p>
 {% endcapture %}

 {%